Treating Your Multiple Sclerosis Attacks

-The following treatment options are used for the acute treatment of MS, or MS attacks.
-An MS attack is identified as a period where the patient’s symptoms flare up, causing a lot of discomfort and potentially difficulty carrying on with their life.
+The following treatment options are used for the acute treatment of MS or MS attacks.
+An MS attack is identified as a period where the individual’s symptoms flare up, causing a lot of discomfort and potentially difficulty carrying on with their life.

 Medications to Stall Progression of Multiple Sclerosis

 By nature, MS is a degenerative disease.
 The myelin is damaged and there’s currently no treatment to repair it.
 Because of this, medications are often used to slow or sometimes almost stop the damage done to the nerves.
 The following medications may be used for those purposes.

 This type of medication most commonly prescribed to slow the progression of MS. These injections cut down on the number and severity of MS attacks.
 Side effects include liver damage, so liver enzymes are monitored in individuals who are on beta interferons.

 This medication has been proven to slow the onset of disability due to both primary progressive and relapse-remitting MS. It is given via IV.

 Glatiramer acetate acts by stopping the immune system from attacking myelin.
 It is given via subcutaneous injection.

 This is an oral medication that has less severe side effects than many other MS medications.
 It has been shown to lower the prevalence of relapses.